Top of the page

 THC is found in breast milk.
 It can cause problems with feeding.
 Health Canada says that babies exposed to THC in breast milk may:footnote 1

 Using cannabis before the age of 25 can affect a young person's brain development, as well as emotional and social development.
 Some young people who use cannabis may develop cannabis use disorder.
-They may find it hard to control their use and keep using cannabis even though it's having harmful effects on their lives.
+They may find it hard to control their use.
+They may keep using cannabis even though it's having harmful effects on their lives.

 Cannabis affects the parts of the brain that deal with judgment, decision making, and emotions.
 This can make it harder for young people to think, learn, reason, remember, solve problems, and make good choices.
 And they may be less able to control their emotions and actions.
 For example, they may engage in risky behaviours like driving when "high," having unsafe sex, binge drinking, or using other drugs.